census-instrumentation/opencensus-go/README.md

 ## Tags

 Tags represent propagated key values.
-They can propagated using context.Context in the same process or can be encoded to be transmitted on wire and decoded back to a tag.Map at the destination.
+They can be propagated using context.Context in the same process or can be encoded to be transmitted on wire and decoded back to a tag.Map at the destination.

 ### Getting a key by a name

 A key is defined by its name.
-To use a key a user needs to know its name and type.
+To use a key, a user needs to know its name and type.
 Currently, only keys of type string are supported.
 Other types will be supported in the future.